iburn78/open-trading-api/work/note.md

 - may need to build server/agent scheduler/controller

 ### [immediate next]

+#### snapshot
-- viewing the snapshot of an agent (using rich or FastAPI etc for web)
+- viewing the snapshot of an agent (using rich or FastAPI etc for web) and more specific feedback on actions
 - performance measure: agent orderbook has to have parse function (to get the summary of orders)

-- sync with account
-- minimum functional AgentManager
-    * assigns codes / allocation / strategy from Excel
-- revise brute-rand to be fully functional
+#### server/reconnect
+- when reconnect / check if really continuous / how it works now and how should it work
+- make it multi day re-connection
+- need to make reset function of server status... etc

 ### [Trading Strategy related]
 - 유동주식수 and volume: use at the same time
 - try make a back tester
 - price/volume history: get / save / etc